 What to consider when buying a road bike

 What kind of road bike should I buy?

-Road bikes fall into two general categories; race and endurance.
+Road bikes fall into two general broad categories; race and endurance.

 Race bikes put the rider’s torso in a lower, more aerodynamic position and typically have more aggressive geometry for quick handling.

-Endurance bikes put the rider in a more upright position and the frame angles are a little more relaxed for confidence-inducing stability and long-distance comfort.
-These are almost, sometimes, known as sportive bikes.
+The best endurance road bikes put the rider in a more upright position and the frame angles are a little more relaxed for confidence-inducing stability and long-distance comfort.
+These are sometimes also known as sportive bikes.